gs-ts/TheMovies/README.md

 ### Architecture and other Technical details

-**IMPORTANT**: I would never include the API key inside the project!
-It is there only for testing purposes.

 The app architecture follows Clean Architecture principles and Android’s official architecture guidelines.
 For the UI, I use Jetpack Compose and MVVM as the design pattern.